-Blending Fictitious History When You Are Writing Medieval Fantasy
+How To Blend Fictitious History When Writing Medieval Fantasy

 Write Medieval Fantasy

-It is a skill for fantasy authors to learn how to write a medieval story with a link between real history and fantasy or paranormal.
+Learning how to write a medieval fantasy with a link between actual history and fantasy or paranormal events is a real skill.

 If you haven’t read the books, you might have watched the movie series.